crownstone/bluenet/docs/INSTALL.md

 ## Prerequisites

-Bluenet uses a cmake build system, so you will need it:
+Bluenet uses the `cmake` build system, `git` as versioning system, and `wget` to retrieve other files.

-    sudo apt-get install cmake
+    sudo apt install cmake git wget

 ## Getting the Bluenet code